tnelson/racket-websocket-windows/README.md

 # Instructions

 These files illustrate an issue with web sockets in Racket using `net/rfc6455`.
-The issue is only encountered when the _server_ is run from Windows.
+The issue is only encountered when the _server_ is run from Windows `cmd` or PowerShell, rather than (e.g.) DrRacket.

 This repo was produced using Racket 8.10, but we also have reports of it happening on other 8.X versions.